junxit/us-congress-bills-111/bill.md

 - **(1)** *Covered Land* The term covered land means—
   - **(A)** lands designated as wilderness under section 3 or section 4; and
   - **(B)** lands designated as a special management area under section 4.
-- **(2)** *Nonconforming use* The term “nonconforming use” means any commercial helicopter-assisted skiing or snowboarding activities within the lands designated as a special management area under section 4 that have been authorized by the Secretary as of the date of enactment of this Act.
+- **(2)** *Nonconforming use* The term nonconforming use means any commercial helicopter-assisted skiing or snowboarding activities within the lands designated as a special management area under section 4 that have been authorized by the Secretary as of the date of enactment of this Act.
 - **(3)** *Secretary* The term Secretary means the Secretary of the Interior or the Secretary of Agriculture, as appropriate.
 - **(4)** *State* The term State means the State of Colorado.

 ## § 3.
 Additions to the Wilderness Preservation System

 - **(a)** *Designation* In accordance with the Wilderness Act (16 U.S.C.
 1131 et seq.), the following areas in the State are designated as wilderness areas and as components of the National Wilderness Preservation System:
-  - **(1)** Certain lands in the Grand Mesa, Uncompahgre, and Gunnison National Forests comprising approximately 3,170 acres, as generally depicted on a map titled “Proposed Wilson, Sunshine, Black Face and San Bernardo Additions to the Lizard Head Wilderness”, dated May 2009, and which are hereby incorporated into the Lizard Head Wilderness area.
+  - **(1)** Certain lands in the Grand Mesa, Uncompahgre, and Gunnison National Forests comprising approximately 3,170 acres, as generally depicted on a map titled “Proposed Wilson, Sunshine, Black Face and San Bernardo Additions to the Lizard Head Wilderness”, dated January 26, 2010, and which are hereby incorporated into the Lizard Head Wilderness area.
   - **(2)** Certain lands in the Grand Mesa, Uncompahgre, and Gunnison National Forests comprising approximately 8,375 acres, as generally depicted on a map titled “Proposed Liberty Bell and Last Dollar Additions to the Mt.
-Sneffels Wilderness”, dated May 2009, and which are hereby incorporated into the Mt.
+Sneffels Wilderness”, dated January 26, 2010, and which are hereby incorporated into the Mt.
 Sneffels Wilderness area.
-  - **(3)** Certain lands in the Grand Mesa, Uncompahgre, and Gunnison National Forests comprising approximately 13,224 acres, as generally depicted on a map titled “Proposed Whitehouse Additions to the Mt.
-Sneffels Wilderness”, dated May 2009, and which are hereby incorporated into the Mt.
+  - **(3)** Certain lands in the Grand Mesa, Uncompahgre, and Gunnison National Forests comprising approximately 13,224 acres, as generally depicted on a map titled “Whitehouse Additions to the Mt.
+Sneffels Wilderness”, dated January 26, 2010, and which are hereby incorporated into the Mt.
 Sneffels Wilderness area.
   - **(4)**
-    - **(A)** Certain lands in the San Juan Resource Area of the Bureau of Land Management comprising approximately 8,614 acres, as generally depicted on a map titled “Proposed McKenna Peak Wilderness”, dated May 2009, and which shall be known as the McKenna Peak Wilderness.
+    - **(A)** Certain lands in the San Juan Resource Area of the Bureau of Land Management comprising approximately 8,614 acres, as generally depicted on a map titled “McKenna Peak Wilderness”, dated April 15, 2010, and which shall be known as the McKenna Peak Wilderness.
     - **(B)** The lands designated under subparagraph (A) shall be administered as a component of the National Landscape Conservation System.
 - **(b)** *Map and Description*
   - **(1)** *In general* As soon as practicable after the date of the enactment of this Act, the Secretary shall file a map and a legal description of each wilderness area designated by this Act with—